Reduced Milk Supply - Causes, Signs, And Cure

 • Practicing a good latch.

-• Massaging the breast before, after, and sometimes in between the feed.
+• Massaging the breast before, after, and sometimes in between the feeds.

 • Attempting breastfeeding frequently.

-• Maintaining a skin-to-skin touch with your baby.
+• Maintaining a skin-to-skin touch with the baby.

 • Extract extra milk from the breast after completing breastfeeding.

-• Applying warm compression to the breast before breastfeeding.
+• Apply warm compression to the breast before breastfeeding.

 • Using both breasts while feeding.